Mastering Survival: Your Essential 72-Hour Survival Blueprint

 That order matters.

-You’ve probably heard the “Rule of 3s” — it’s simple and it works:
+You’ve probably heard of the “Rule of 3s” — it’s simple and it works:

 3 minutes without air